sungnga/instagram-clone-app/README.md

 - The edit account page consists of two parts:
   - on the left side is the drawer section that has a list of options related to the user account
   - on the right hand side is the related content to the options
-- When a user clicks on one of the options in the drawer, the related content to that option display on the right hand in the main section.
-The route also changes to reflect where they are in relation to the options they select
+- When a user clicks on one of the options in the drawer, the related content to that option displays on the right hand in the main section.
+The route also changes to reflect where they are in relation to the options they select.
+For example, when a user clicks on the Edit Profile menu option, the edit user info form will display on the right in main section and the route will change to `/accounts/edit`
+- **Building the options Drawer nav menu:**
 - In src/pages/edit-profile.js file and in EditProfilePage component:
   - Import the Layout component (we want to show the Navbar)
   - Receive the history object as props.
 We have access to the history object because the route `/accounts/edit` that we declared in App.js file we assigned to it the component of EditProfilePage